tpkemme/tacticalwp-theme/README.md

 ### Styles

  * `style.css`: Do not worry about this file.
 (For some reason) it's required by WordPress.
-All styling are handled in the Sass files described below
+All styling are handled in the PHP file described below

+ * `template-parts/embedded-styles.php`: This is the main stylesheet.
+It creates a stylesheet with all the theme settings.

+ The 'basic' styles I mentioned are the base styles of Foundationpress.
+They are located here:

  * `assets/scss/twp.scss`: Make imports for all your styles here
  * `assets/scss/global/*.scss`: Global settings
  * `assets/scss/components/*.scss`: Buttons etc.
  * `assets/scss/modules/*.scss`: Topbar, footer etc.
- * `assets/scss/templates/*.scss`: Page template spesific styling
+ * `assets/scss/templates/*.scss`: Page template specific styling

 Please note that you **must** run `npm run build` or `npm run watch` in your terminal for the styles to be copied and concatenated.
-See the [Gulpfile.js](https://github.com/olefredrik/TacticalWP/blob/master/gulpfile.js) for details
+See the [Gulpfile.js](https://github.com/tpkemme/tacticalwp/blob/master/gulpfile.js) for details

 ### Scripts

 * `assets/javascript/custom`: This is the folder where you put all your custom scripts.
 Every .js file you put in this directory will be minified and concatenated one single .js file.
 (This is good for site speed and performance)

 Please note that you must run `npm run build` or `npm run watch` in your terminal for the scripts to be copied and concatenated.
-See [Gulpfile.js](https://github.com/olefredrik/TacticalWP/blob/master/gulpfile.js) for details
+See [Gulpfile.js](https://github.com/tpkemme/tacticalwp/blob/master/gulpfile.js) for details

 ### The main styles and scripts generated by the build